 Virginia is known for its beaches during the summer months but the beauty of these locations doesn’t disappear during the off season.
 We’ve put together some of the most popular and even lesser known beaches of the state with reasons why you need to plan one last vacation of the year.

 One of the most well-known and beloved beaches on the east coast truly deserves its spot as a favorite among locals and travelers.
-Virginia Beach is not only the place to be during the summer though.
-With rooms starting at $60 a night, this is the beach to visit during the fall.
-Horseback rides on the beach begin September 17, and the Virginia Aquarium and Marine Science Center is a great learning opportunity while not being busy with crowds like it is in the summer.
+Virginia Beach is the beach to visit during the fall.
+Horseback rides on the beach happen Fall, Winter and Spring, and the Virginia Aquarium and Marine Science Center is a great learning opportunity while not being busy with crowds like it is in the summer.
 Another major reason to come by during the off season is the festivals that just don’t stop.

 The First Landing Fall Festival is an October event where you can enjoy the scenic beauty that Virginia has to offer, hay rides, pumpkin decorating, and more.
 Don’t forget Neptune’s Fall Wine Festival, to taste more of what’s great in Virginia.
 Join friends on the oceanfront to eat delicious food and try new wines from specialty vendors.